 During your optimization, Max will also take into account your target checking account balance, as described below:

-- If your checking account is below the target balance you have set for your checking account at the start of your optimization, Max will propose that you transfer funds from your lowest yielding online savings accounts to your checking account.
+- If, at the start of your optimization, the checking account balance shown on your Max Dashboard is below the target balance you have set for this checking account, Max will propose that you transfer funds from your lowest-yielding online savings accounts to your checking account to top up the balance.
 These transfers typically take 2-3 business days for your banks to complete.

-You can track the status of your optimization by clicking on the words "Optimization in Progress", visible directly below your Total Optimized Savings balance in the upper-right corner of your Max Dashboard.
-You can also click on "Optimizations" at the top of your screen, and then select the date of your most recent optimization.
-You will then see a diagram illustrating each of the funds transfers, as pictured below:
+You can track the status of your optimization by clicking on the word "Optimizations" at the top of your screen (or, if you’re using a mobile device, in the menu bar) and then select the date of your most recent optimization.
+You will then see a diagram illustrating each of the requested funds transfers, as pictured below: